armandomacri/Partially-Provided-k-Medoids/README.md

 * basic implementation of the PAM algorithm [DONE]
 * implementation of the modified version of k-medoids [DONE]
-* use of modified k-medoids within NSGA-II [Faild]
+* use of modified k-medoids within NSGA-II [Failed]